 I lost track of time.
 When my wife found me, she gently nudged me back to earth.
 I tried to put my experience into words, mumbling some nonsense about having just peaked into God’s kaleidoscope.
 Fortunately, she is used to this kind of rambling from me, so she just sat quietly beside me until I was fully present again.

 The photograph that accompanies this Musing is an image of what I saw that day.
 But what I felt in that sacred space is something no mere image can ever capture.
 The only way I can try to explain it is to liken that moment to the awe-struck wonder of a child looking into a kaleidoscope for the first time and becoming lost in a reverential realm of light, color, and form.

 Strip everything else away, and only feeling remains.

 I’ll be right back.

 Jamie Kirkpatrick is a writer and photographer who lives in Chestertown.
 His work has appeared in the Washington Post, the Baltimore Sun, the Philadelphia Inquirer, the Pittsburgh Post-Gazette, the Washington College Alumni Magazine, and American Cowboy Magazine.
-His new novel “This Salted Soil,” a new children’s book, “The Ballad of Poochie McVay,” and two collections of essays (“Musing Right Along” and “I’ll Be Right Back”), are available on Amazon.
+His debut novel, “This Salted Soil,” a delightful children’s book, “The Ballad of Poochie McVay,” and two collections of essays (“Musing Right Along” and “I’ll Be Right Back”), are available on Amazon.
 Jamie’s website is Musingjamie.net.